sigma0-dev/zkbitcoin/docs/zkapp.md

 > Note: we place `new_state` first, because outputs in Circom are placed first (see [this tweet](https://twitter.com/tjade273/status/1732067115190956085)).

+Because Bob's transaction will contain the new state, Bob needs to run a proof with `truncated_txid=0` first in order to obtain the new state, then run it again with the `txid` obtained.
+For this reason, **it is important that the output of the circuit is not impacted by the value of `truncated_tixd`**.

 When receiving such a _valid_ request (e.g. proof verifies), the MPC committee signs the zkapp input of the transaction and returns it to Bob.

 In more detail: